Established by INASP in 2007. Managed by Tribhuvan University Central Library.

 Generally, paper lengths are limited to 20 pages including all figures and tables.
 However, this can be extended with the acceptances of the respective referees, communicating editor and the editor-in-chief.
 The submitted manuscript should meet the standard of the JNMS.

-The evacuation process does not automatically mean that the paper should be accepted.
+The evaluation process does not automatically mean that the paper should be accepted.
 The reviewers will write a report to the communicating editors as their recommendations accepted or to be accepted with minor revision or to be considered with major revision or be rejected lacking the standard of the journal.
+Furthermore, JNMS conducts a comprehensive review of all submitted manuscripts to detect any instances of plagiarism and ensures that the similarity index for plagiarism is maintained below 20%.
 The final recommendations made by the communicating editor will be forwarded to the editor-in-chief and the authors will be informed accordingly.

 It is planned that the overall review process will be completed within three months of a submission.
 The communicating editors and the referees will be requested and reminded accordingly.
 The reviewers are informed about the authors through the paper submission; however, authors do not know the reviewers.